IBM-Db2-Developer/Movie-Explorer-Code-Pattern/README.md

 # Movie Recommender

-Steps:
+This code pattern is a web application that helps you find new movies to watch and explore the relationships between movies, their genres, and production companies!
+It's been built to show you how you can use the power of Db2, Db2 REST, Db2 Graph, and Db2 Python UDFs to simply build and deploy applications with complex functionality.

+When the reader has completed this code pattern, they will understand how to:

+- Deploy Db2, Db2 REST, and Db2 Graph via Docker
+- Call Db2 REST services
+- Embed Db2 Graph UI into web applications
+- Create Db2 Python UDFs that call libraries like Turi Create, Apple's machine learning library in Python

+## Prerequisites

+1. Docker
+2. Python 3

+## Steps

 1. Clone this repo
+2. Setup IBM Cloud Container Registry
-2. Run Db2 Docker containers
+3. Run Db2 Docker containers
-3. Setup SSL
+4. Setup SSL
-4. Build & run the Movie API (Backend) Docker container
+5. Build & run the Movie API (Backend) Docker container
-5. Setup the database
+6. Setup the database
-6. Setup the REST services
+7. Setup the REST services
-7. Setup Db2 Graph
+8. Setup Db2 Graph
-8. Setup & run the frontend
+9. Setup & run the frontend

-## 1. Clone this repo
+### 1. Clone this repo

 The first step to deploying your own movie recommender application is to clone this repo so you have the required resources.
 Simply run the following command: